Wet market: Ireland

 An entrance to the Edwardian Iveagh Markets building in Dublin, Ireland.

-The Iveagh Markets in Dublin, Ireland was an indoor market that was divided into a dry market that sold clothes and a wet market that sold fish, fruit, and vegetables.
+The Iveagh Markets in Dublin, Ireland was an indoor market that was divided into a dry market that sold clothes and a food market that sold fish, fruit, and vegetables.
 The market operated from 1906 and had become dilapidated by the 1980s.
 The last stalls closed in the 1990s and the building is still derelict as of 2018 despite failed attempts to redevelop the site into a new food market complex.

 Oceania

 Australia

-In 2020, SBS reported that wet markets were once common in Australia and were gradually shut down over time as abattoirs were centralised and moved away from cities.
+In 2020, SBS reported that such markets were once common in Australia and were gradually shut down over time as abattoirs were centralised and moved away from cities.
 Media outlets Daily Mercury and Herald Sun, as well as Agriculture Minister David Littleproud and Leader of the Labor Party Anthony Albanese, have described various fresh meat, seafood, and produce markets in Australia, such as the Sydney Fish Market and Melbourne Fish Market, as wet markets in response to international calls to ban wet markets.